 The Investment Funds may also purchase and write option contracts.
 As a writer of option contracts, the Investment Funds receive a premium at the outset and then bear the market risk of unfavorable changes in the price of the underlying financial instrument.
 As a result of writing option contracts, the Investment Funds are obligated to purchase or sell, at the holder's option, the underlying financial instrument.
 Accordingly, these transactions result in off-balance-sheet risk, as the Investment Funds' satisfaction of the obligations may exceed the amount recognized in our consolidated balance sheets.
-At December 31, 2012, the maximum payout amounts relating to certain put options written by the Investment Funds were approximately \$7.9 billion, of which approximately \$6.8 billion related to covered put options on existing short positions on a certain stock index.
-At December 31, 2011, the maximum payout amounts relating to certain put options written by the Investment Funds approximated \$1.7 billion, of which approximately \$1.4 billion related to covered put options on existing short positions on a certain stock index.
-As of December 31, 2012 and 2011, there were unrealized gains of \$180 million and \$24 million, respectively.
+At December 31, 2013, the maximum payout amounts relating to certain put options written by the Investment Funds were approximately \$8.0 billion.
+At December 31, 2012, the maximum payout amounts relating to certain put options written by the Investment Funds approximated \$7.9 billion, of which approximately \$6.8 billion related to covered put options on existing short positions on a certain stock index.
+As of December 31, 2013 and 2012, there were unrealized gains of \$131 million and \$180 million, respectively.

 Certain terms of the Investment Funds' contracts with derivative counterparties, which are standard and customary to such contracts, contain certain triggering events that would give the counterparties the right to terminate the derivative instruments.
 In such events, the counterparties to the derivative instruments could request immediate payment on derivative instruments in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on December 31, 2012 and 2011 was \$84 million and \$42 million, respectively.
+The aggregate fair value of all of the Investment Funds' derivative instruments with credit-risk-related contingent features that are in a liability position on December 31, 2013 and 2012 was \$639 million and \$84 million, respectively.

-At December 31, 2012 and 2011, the Investment Funds had \$148 million and \$257 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash in our consolidated balance sheets.
+At December 31, 2013 and 2012, the Investment Funds had \$255 million and \$148 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash in our consolidated balance sheets.

 U.S. GAAP requires the disclosure of information about obligations under certain guarantee arrangements.
-Such guarantee arrangements requiring disclosure include contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.
+Such guarantee arrangements requiring disclosure include contracts that contingently require the guaranter to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.